quirinpa/sem/README.md

 1. Participant stops renting a room
 2. Participant goes away temporarily
 3. Participant returns from temporary leave
+4. Add bill type
-4. Bill is received
+5. Bill is received
-5. Bill is paid
+6. Bill is paid
-6. Shared goods are bought
+7. Shared goods are bought
-7. Payment from one participant to another
+8. Payment from one participant to another

 All dates should be in UTC ISO-8601 format, like this: "2022-03-21T08:40:23Z".
 Lines in this file should be ordered by DATE.